MrSnailDev/Mercedes-Vito-Vattenfall-Swedish-ELS-/README.md

 Ive just started to work on liverys and decided to show up one of my projects that I made for a Swedish FiveM server as I was working on making different car liverys, now that am not using it anymore i though someone else could use it for their own good.

-I only use skin,the orginial mod is:  https://zh.gta5-mods.com/vehicles/mercedes-vito-convoi-exeptionnel-els
+I only use skin,the orginial mod is here and all credit goes to him:  https://zh.gta5-mods.com/vehicles/mercedes-vito-convoi-exeptionnel-els

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mrsnaildev&label=Profile%20views&color=0e75b6&style=flat" alt="mrsnaildev" /> </p>